Nathan-F04/SocTest/index.md

 ![20241125_172132](https://github.com/user-attachments/assets/3acf5298-f547-43af-baa8-fd58ea9744a7)
 ### **Simulation**
 Show how you simulated your own design.
 Are there any things to note?
 Demonstrate your understanding.
 Add a screenshot.
 Guideline: 1-2 short paragraphs.

+Once my project was set up, the simulation was ran (see below).
+The first simulation seen below is zoomed in to pico-seconds which lead to the seemingly static signals.
+Upon zooming out we see the simulation as we would expect it to behave (see below).
+Analysing the simulation the clock signal, vertical sync, reset and horizontal sync behave in more or less the exact same manner as in the other simulation for *ColorStripe.v*.
+The row and column registers do too as well as the colors and this is because the logic for this code is very much the same as the "ColorCycle.v" state machine.
+The colors are updated more often as the screen is split into 25 squares for each screen but this change is not visible in the color signals on such a small excerpt from the simulation.

 My simulation
 ![708124b3-573e-487d-88ee-6777b0f7d726](https://github.com/user-attachments/assets/61f49808-f5d0-459b-a66e-def683742b20)